 - transport schemes

 - schools, hospitals and other health and social care facilities

 It will replace Section 106 planning obligations for many forms of infrastructure, although Section 106 agreements can still be used for site-specific mitigation measures and for affordable housing provision.

 The Council adopted a Developer Contributions Supplementary Planning Document at Cabinet on 7 April 2015.
 This document clarifies how S106 Planning Obligations will be used alongside the Community Infrastructure Levy and what infrastructure will be funded by each mechanism.

 For further information please see Community Infrastructure Levy

-Consultation on revised R123 Infrastructure List and supporting documents
+Proposals to update the R123 Infrastructure List and supporting documents

 The council is proposing to revise the R123 Infrastructure List, the CIL Governance Arrangements and CIL Supporting Policies documents.
 It is intended that these revised documents will be clearer for applicants and infrastructure providers about what is or is not included on the R123 Infrastructure List and will ensure that the documents are all up to date.
 These revised document are available to view below.

 The council consulted on these documents in September and October 2017.
 Further details will be provided on the status of these documents in due course.
 If you have any queries, please contact firstname.lastname@example.org.